Tsukimi: Related foods

 It is traditional to serve Tsukimi dango and seasonal produce offerings during Tsukimi, as described above.
 In addition, there are several other dishes associated with Tsukimi.

 Boiled soba or udon noodles topped with nori and raw egg, then covered with broth are known as Tsukimi soba or Tsukimi udon.
 In Kitakyushu an egg served atop yaki udon is known as Tenmado, another name for Tsukimi in the local dialect.
 Similarly when a raw quail egg is used to top sushi, like battleship sushi gunkanzushi or a handroll temaki it is referred to as tsukimi style.

-At some fast food restaurants in Japan a special Fall Menu is offered during September and October featuring fried egg sandwiches known as Tsukimi burgers.
+At some Japanese fast food restaurants, a special Fall Menu is offered during September and October featuring fried egg sandwiches known as Tsukimi burgers.